-final - The concluding race in a particular distance of a division, or, the concluding race of a division competition.
+Final: The concluding race in a particular distance of a division, or, the concluding race of a division competition.

-final placement - The rank of the contestants or teams after the completion of all races in a division of competition.
+Final placement: The rank of the skater s or teams after the completion of all races in a division of competition.

-finish - The end of any race; the instant the last remaining contestant completes the final lap of a race.
+Finish: The end of any race; the instant the last remaining skater completes the final lap of a race.

-finish line - The line marking the completion of a distance at which a race is to end.
+Finish line: The line marking the completion of a distance at which a race is to end.